 Books on the open shelves may be borrowed for a week.
 They are automatically renewed (up to one year), as long as no one else requests them.
 Should somebody else request a book that has been borrowed, the reader will be notified by e-mail.

-Journals, dictionaries, and books with yellow labels are for use in the library only and cannot be borrowed.
+Journals, dictionaries, and other books with yellow labels are for use in the library only and cannot be borrowed.

-Students should check the due date of their books via the library’s website.
-When returning books, it is the students’ responsibility to make sure that the books returned are no longer listed on his/her library account.
+Students should check the due date of their books via the catalog.
+When returning books, it is the student’s responsibility to make sure that the books returned are no longer listed on his/her library account.
 Students will be charged a daily fine for late returns on books from the open stacks, and an hourly fine for late returns of reserve books.

 Books required for courses are located in the reserve section, behind the front desk.
-Folders with all the course syllabi are located at the front desk.
-Please refer to these files for a book’s call number before making a request.
+Folders with all course syllabi are located at the front desk as well.
+Please refer to these folders for a book’s call number before making a request.
 Reserve books are limited to use during the day in the reading room only, for two hours at a time.
-In addition, reserve books may be borrowed overnight: Sunday-Wednesday 6:00 p.m. – 10:00 a.m. the following day, or Thursday 4:00 p.m. – Sunday 12:00 p.m.
+In addition, reserve books may be borrowed overnight from 4:00 p.m. – 10:00 a.m. the following day.

 Library Privileges for Alumni

 Rothberg International School Alumni are eligible for an additional year of access to HebrewU’s online databases.
-Additionally, Rothberg Alumni can pay a yearly fee of 480 NIS in order to borrow books from any of the university’s libraries.
+Additionally, Rothberg Alumni can pay a yearly fee in order to borrow books from any of the university’s libraries.
 Rothberg’s library staff is happy to stay in touch, provide support, and answer any questions.

-Two printers (located inside the library) are operated either by personal credit card* or by printing card which can be purchased at the Humanities and Social Sciences Library (from a machine located near the entrance).
+One printer is located in the library and is operated either by a personal credit card or by a printing card which can be purchased at the Humanities and Social Sciences Library (from a machine located near the entrance).
 In addition, there is one scanner, which can be used free of charge.
 Scanned files will arrive straight to the student’s email.